beta382/Tetris/Documentation.md

   - Define a proper copy constructor that calls `Drawable(const Drawable&)`, even if there is no memory management
   - Define a proper assignment operator that calls `Drawable::operator =(const Drawable&)`, even if there is not memory management
-  -(This is because each new Drawable, even if it is a copy, should have `bool isVisible` set to false regardless of its
+  - (This is because each new Drawable, even if it is a copy, should have `bool isVisible` set to false regardless of its origin)
-      origin)